 As an example, Research Unit for the Sociology of Education (RUSE) in University of Turku has published the FIimpact.fi-portal that shows the top 5% of Finnish research, as measured by altmetrics.
 This portal was made in RUSE’s project Measuring the Societal Impact of Open Science that has got financing from Ministry of Education and Culture.

-- Search an article of your research area, which has received attention in social media.
-Use databases such as Scopus, Ebsco (e.g. CINAHL, SocINDEX) for searching.
+Search an article of your research area, which has received attention in social media.
+Use databases such as Scopus and Ebsco (e.g. CINAHL, SocINDEX) for searching.
 What kind of media attention the article has received?
 Has the article received some other kind of attention (e.g. citations, views)?